viritin/vwscdn/README.md

      mvn vwscdn:dir -Dsearch=switch -Dadd

-Which adds the matching "Switch" component to your project pom.xml as dependency.
+Which adds the matching "Switch" component to your project pom.xml.

      [INFO] --- vwscdn-maven-plugin:3.0-SNAPSHOT:dir (default-cli) @ vwscdn-sample ---
      Switch - Switch is a decorated toggle checkbox.